Little Ashes: Production

 The title is taken from Salvador Dalí's 1927–28 painting Cenicitas (Little Ashes).
 It was originally called The Birth of Venus, before being changed to Sterile Efforts and then finally Cenicitas.
 It was first displayed on 20 March 1929 in a Madrid exhibition.
 It was again displayed in his first solo exhibition in Paris in June 1931.
-The painting is currently in the Dalí collection of the Museo Nacional Centro de Arte Reina Sofía in Madrid.
+The painting is in the Dalí collection of the Museo Nacional Centro de Arte Reina Sofía in Madrid.